 Segment counting method

-Between males and females, there is a distinct difference between the number of body segments.
+Between males and females, there is a distinct difference in the number of body segments.
 Females have 6 body segments and the last body segment is larger and wider compared to males.
-Males, in contrast, have 8 body segments and all body segments are evenly distributed, where the last one(s) is much smaller.
+Males, in contrast, have 8 body segments and all body segments are evenly distributed, whereas the last one(s) is much smaller.